yangguohao/QHACK2023/README.md

 As shown in the figure, we have obtained the results of atomic bond length and force convergence that are similar to the results of the paper.

-There are still some deficiencies
+There are still some point that can be further improved.

 (1) The article uses the central difference method, which consumes a lot of time.
 There are much more extension that could be done.